 The diagram below describes the core concept of MobX:

-Flutter’s wonderful and there’re many things to learn about it.
-Don’t stop moving and keep the ball rolling by taking a look at the following articles:
+Flutter’s wonderful, and there’re many things to learn about it.
+Don’t stop moving and keep yourself on the rail by taking a look at the following articles:

 - Understanding Typedefs (Type Aliases) in Dart and Flutter